econia-labs/econia/src/docker/README.md

 Since the relevant Aptos binaries all use similar dependencies, they are compiled in a batched `aptos-builder` Dockerfile based on the [`aptos-core` builder](https://github.com/aptos-labs/aptos-core/tree/main/docker/builder), then copied over to service-specific images.

-Note that since [`aptos-core indexer-grpc`](https://github.com/aptos-labs/aptos-core/blob/main/docker/compose/indexer-grpc) relies on [`aptos-core validator-testnet`](https://github.com/aptos-labs/aptos-core/blob/main/docker/compose/indexer-grpc), the two Docker compose environments are here consolidated into one Docker compose environment, to reduce instantiation overhead.
+Note that since [`aptos-core indexer-grpc`](https://github.com/aptos-labs/aptos-core/blob/main/docker/compose/indexer-grpc) relies on [`aptos-core validator-testnet`](https://github.com/aptos-labs/aptos-core/blob/main/docker/compose/validator-testnet), the two Docker compose environments are here consolidated into one Docker compose environment, to reduce instantiation overhead (for more, see the [`aptos-core` Docker compose README](https://github.com/aptos-labs/aptos-core/blob/main/docker/compose/README.md)).

 ## Start up